marconr9/AZenvy-on-Home-Assistant/README.md

 # AZenvy-on-Home-Assistant

 The integration the AZ-Envy sensor in Home Assistant.
 The AZ-Envy sensor is based on a ESP8266 Arduino board with 3 sensors.
 The sensors are MQ-2 Gas sensor MT-30 temperature and humidity.
-The software for the progamming the AZenvy i found the website in there blog.
+The software for the progamming the AZenvy i found on the website in the blogs.